Sqills to implement innovative train ticketing system in United Kingdom

 Squills was chosen as a supplier of a new sales and distribution system via an extensive procurement process.
 The implementation will take 18 months.
 The S3 Passenger system will replace the existing national reservation service (NRS).
 The new solution will allow a train company to connect multiple inventory systems of the partner carrier.
 It is expected that 21 British train operators will use S3 Passenger system by next year.
 They will be able to connect their own inventories with other S3 Passenger operators such as Iarnród Éireann (Irish Rail), Eurostar, Thalys/IZY, Ouibus, Ouigo and future system users.

 S3 Passenger solution

-The S3 Passenger platform provides easier access to long-distance international travel and enables.
+The S3 Passenger platform provides easier access to long-distance international travel.
 The system is based on the S3 RM software module.
 It analyses historical demand and forecasts future demand for each departure, analyses the found price elasticity figures in transactional data in order to make the demand forecast price sensitive, and optimises the required booking limits based on the ongoing progress of a future departure in its sales cycle.
 The S3 Passenger platform is able to maximize and control revenue from available market demand for rail or bus operations.